Working overtime – the pros and cons for employers and employees

-Too much work
+1. Too much work

-Overtime hours should never be the norm.
-But if the increased workload only happens in short periods or sprints, working overtime can be a strategic measure.
+Overtime hours should never be the norm, but if the increased workload only happens in short periods or sprints, working overtime can be a strategic measure.

-Open offices mean more collaboration but also more distractions.
-Some people can struggle to regain their focus.
+Most people struggle to regain their focus after being distracted.
 If you notice a pattern, try to move their station to a quiet corner or a closed office.

 Too many notifications and emails mean people get less real work done.
 Encourage your employees to check emails less frequently and to schedule uninterrupted time blocks for deep work.